ERP

 Enterprise systems record the business.
 They do not control the decision loop.

 ERP records transactions.
-BI visualises performance.
+B.I Visualises performance.
 Planning tools project scenarios.
-AI explores patterns.
+A.I explores patterns.
 But none of them owns the full cycle: forecast the exposure, assign the action, verify the outcome, score the decision, and carry the learning into the next cycle.
 Quantos was built for that missing layer.

 What changes with Quantos: